 The tortoise was named Alagba which means “the elderly one” in Yoruba as a sign of respect because the tortoise had been acclaimed to be the oldest in Ogbomosoland.
-The tortoise refused to show any sign that he noticed me when I called it “ijapa” which is the Yoruba name for tortoise.
-In fact it was prepared to retreat back into its shell.
+On my visit to the Palace, the tortoise refused to show any sign that he noticed me when I called it “ijapa” which is the Yoruba name for tortoise.
+In fact, it was prepared to retreat back into its shell.
 But to my surprise, it stretched out its neck full of age, spots and thick rough warts, slowly opened its eyes and looked at me when I called it Alagba.

-Alagba eats food but prefers fruits more than food, especially pawpaw and banana.
-It only drinks water fortnightly and when he does, finishes a 25-litres bucket full of water.
-It also detest heat and plays a lot in the raining season
+Alagba used to eat food but prefered fruits more than food, especially pawpaw and banana.
+It used to drink water fortnightly and when he does, finishes a 25-litres bucket full of water.
+It also detested heat and plays a lot in the raining season

 When talking to Alabi, one of those taking care of the tortoise, he said I can try carrying the tortoise and see what will happen.
 Curious to find out, I tried carrying the tortoise with all my strength but the tortoise wouldn’t even bulge.
 Alabi then told me that the tortoise weights 100kg, “Alagba’s weight is equivalent to two bags of cement” Alabi said.

 No matter how heavy you are, Alagba will carry you on its back and move about, but Oba Oladunni Oyewumi who cares so much about the well-being of the Alagba stopped this.

 The king also respected Alagba, he used to pay him a visit whenever he is coming back from an outing or strolling around the palace.
 Whatever might have been anybody’s offence to the king, the Kabiyesi overlooks it if such a person had run to Alagba for protection.
 Alagba was the only being the king’s wives run to for refuge to avoid the king’s anger.